 Asian Handicap betting has quickly become one of the most popular football betting markets.
 Although there are plenty of Asian handicap bets placed on every game, many bettors don’t understand how the Asian handicap market works.
 To help you out, Bet UK have created a guide on Asian Handicap betting.

 What is Asian Handicap betting?

 Asian Handicap betting is popular on games that might have a clear favourite, as it requires a team to score more than one goal and can lead to better odds.
 Asian handicaps will give a team a theoretical goal advantage or disadvantage.
 For example, a -1 handicap for a team will essentially mean they start on -1 goals.
-This means they need to win by 2 clear goals in order for the results to actually come in.
+This means they need to win by 2 clear goals for the results to come in.
 On the other hand, a +1 handicap gives a team a 1 goal head start.
-In order for the bet to lose, they would need to lose by 2 clear goals.
+For the bet to lose, they would need to lose by 2 clear goals.

 Asian handicaps differ from traditional handicap markets because punters can get their money back if their result is a draw.
 For example, if a bet is placed on England to win with a -0.5 handicap, and England only win by 1 goal, the result will effectively be a draw.
 Rather than the bet losing, the stake will be returned.
 This is only possible on Asian handicap markets that offer whole numbers.
-There are also markets that offer half goals, -0.5 for example.
+Some markets offer half goals, -0.5 for example.

 Asian Handicap Betting Examples

 Placing a bet on England -2 against Germany

 For this bet to win, England needs to win by 3 clear goals.
 If England only wins by 2 goals, then your stake will be refunded as the match finished as a draw including handicaps.
 If England only wins the game by 1, draw or lose the game, then the bet will be lost.

 Placing a bet on England -1.5 against Germany